 - Fodder beet allows farmers to produce 20 – 30 tonnes DM/ha of high quality feed for animals to consume during winter and spring, when feed availability is most critical.

 - This is an inexpensive source of roughage, which has been the saving grace of many farmers with livestock in dry years.
-It is especially good as roughage for sheep and can be grown with cereal crops like oats and stooling rye.
+It is especially good as roughage for sheep.

 - It needs good autumn rains to get established, to bulk up for winter feeding.